Jury convicts burglar for raping elderly NJ woman in her home - NewsBreak

 A 32-year-old man was gunned down in Brooklyn on Sunday, police said.

-NEW YORK - A lawyer who purchased gasoline that another lawyer used in firebombing an unoccupied New York City police car in Brooklyn during protests over George Floyd's death in 2020 was sentenced Thursday to a year and a day in prison.
-Colinford Mattis was also ordered to pay just...
+A lawyer who purchased gasoline that another lawyer used in firebombing an unoccupied New York City police car in Brooklyn during protests over George Floyd’s death in 2020 was sentenced Thursday to a year and a day in prison.
+Colinford Mattis was […] Click here to view original web...

 2 dead in BMW crash on Belt Parkway in Queens